 Frequently Asked Questions About Studying Abroad

-Below you’ll find answers to some of the most common questions about our high school exchange program.
+Below you’ll find answers to some of the most common questions about studying abroad on a high school exchange program.
 Have a question that’s not listed?
 No problem!
 Just get in touch with us today for more information.

 ISE’s Travel & Study Abroad Program will take your academic, career, and life opportunities to new levels!
 College admissions and employers love compelling personal growth stories, and Travel & Study Abroad will supply you with those stories.